panakiriakidis-byte/Public-library-internship-Sparta/week-01/week-01-report.md

 Together, these tools form a simple development stack that allows message display, data management, and local web server operation — forming the foundation for more advanced features in the library system.

-Below are the steps followed to install the required programming environments and set up the Python version of the project.
+Below are the steps followed to install the required programming environments and set up both the Python and PHP versions of the project.

 ## 1️⃣ Python Setup
 ### 1. Create the Project Folder